 Europe has the highest proportion in the world (80 %) of land used for settlement, production and infrastructure.
 Population growth and the increase of commercial activities for food, bioenergy and industrial crops contribute to an even higher demand for land and more intense competition between municipal and industrial uses.
-This excessive pressure negatively affects biodiversity, degrades habitats and raises issues ranging from carbon dioxide emissions to soil sealing, landscape fragmentation and urban heat island effects.

-"We will create a sharp increase in the demand for digital and traditional humanists and social scientists at a time where these disciplines and corresponding university degrees do not guarantee jobs in these fields.
-Also, we will promote and create jobs for the new profession of Digital Humanities expert.
+This excessive pressure negatively affects biodiversity, degrades habitats and raises issues "We will create a sharp increase in the demand for digital and traditional humanists and social scientists at a time where these disciplines and corresponding university degrees do not guarantee jobs in these fields.
+Also, we will promote and create jobs for the new profession of Digital Humanities expert."